Shiva Thapa: Early life

-Shiva Thapa is the youngest of six children born to an Indian Gorkha father Padam Thapa, a karate instructor in Guwahati.
+Shiva Thapa is the youngest of six children born to an Indian Gorkha ,Magar father Padam Thapa, a karate instructor in Guwahati.
 His elder brother Gobind Thapa was an Assam state-level medal winning boxer; Mike Tyson's bouts also inspired him to take the sport seriously.
 Shiva rose as early as 3 a.m. to balance his training and studies.
 Padam ensured that the monthly expenditure of ₹30000 was taken care of.
 Olympic Gold Quest, a not-for-profit foundation to identify and support Indian athletes, decided to support the young boxer as a part of their Vision 2016 initiative.
 While signing Thapa, Viren Rasquinha, the chief operating officer of Olympic Gold Quest said:

 Shiva is an enormous talent.
 He must be groomed well because he has the talent, the right attitude and the hunger to succeed.
 OGQ has very high hopes from Shiva and I am confident that he will become one of India's top boxing stars in the near future.